OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/ExcessiveAgency.md

 **Common Examples of Vulnerability:**

-1. Undesirable Actions Performed: The LLM triggers actions outside of the LLM that are unintended or undesirable, leading to second order consequences on downstream systems and processes.
+1. Undesirable Actions Performed: An LLM-system performs unintended or undesirable actions, potentially leading to second order consequences on downstream systems and processes.

 **How to Prevent:**